New Democracy Party (Lithuania)

 The New Democracy Party (Naujosios demokratijos partija, NDP) was a political party in Lithuania.

 History

 The party was originally named the Lithuanian Women's Party (Lietuvos moterų partija) and first ran in the 1996 parliamentary elections.
 It received 3.7% of the vote and won a single seat.

-Prior to the 2000 elections the party was renamed the New Democracy Party.
+Prior to the 2000 elections, the party was renamed the New Democracy Party.
 It contested the elections as part of the Social-Democratic Coalition of Algirdas Brazauskas.
-The coalition won 51 seats, of which three were taken by the NDP.
+The coalition won 51 seats, three of which were taken by the NDP.

-In 2001 the party merged with the Lithuanian Peasants Party to form the Union of Peasants and New Democracy Parties.
+In 2001, the party merged with the Lithuanian Peasants Party to form the Union of Peasants and New Democracy Parties.